-Could it be in a game studio, designing the next Minecraft?
-Or the Met Office, creating computer models to predict climate change?
+You could even find yourself in a game studio, designing the next Minecraft.
+Or the Met Office, creating computer models to predict climate change.
 Maybe in education, to inspire the next generation?
 Or a hospital, using physics to help save lives?
 Engineering boils down to building things to solve problems.
 It used to be limited to the construction of roads, bridges, vehicles and other machinery, but today an engineer could build ultra-precise lasers for surgery, smaller and more powerful microchips or new applications for smartphones.

 If you solve a problem and make life easier, it's probably created by an engineer, and that engineer could be you.
 If you are a student considering majoring in physics, there are several career opportunities that a degree in physics can make available to you.
 If you know you want to pursue a career in a STEM field, but you're not sure what your ultimate goal is, declaring a physics major may be the perfect way to become a future fit for a variety of jobs.
 Numbers and mathematics are an important part of this career, so degrees in physics can be applied directly to the position.
 A physics degree is an excellent starting point for a career in scientific research, as well as a variety of careers in the business, finance, IT, and engineering sectors.
-There are thousands of exciting and rewarding physics-related races to choose from, choosing just one is difficult.
+There are thousands of exciting and rewarding physics-related races to choose from.

+While money shouldn't drive every decision, if you work in many of the best careers for physics graduates - including entry-level jobs - you can earn an exceptional salary.
+Finally, if you have decided to study physics at university, determine if the institution you attend can prepare you for your career.
+Students of Arts & Physical Sciences can use the services provided by the Arts and Science Center for Career and Career Success located in Room 100 of Denney Hall.
 In addition, the Physics Student Society website has several resources on career opportunities with a physics degree.
-In this interview with Paul Bloom, associate professor of physics at North Central, you'll learn more about what to expect while studying physics and how that prepares you for your future career.
-The AIP notes that nearly 50% of graduates who earn their bachelor's degree in physics go directly to the workforce and enjoy careers in medicine, engineering, computer science, military and other fields, often without further credentials.
+In this interview with Paul Bloom, associate professor of physics at North Central University, you'll learn more about what to expect while studying physics and how that prepares you for your future career.
+The American Institute of Physics (AIP) notes that nearly 50% of graduates who earn their bachelor's degree in physics go directly to the workforce and enjoy careers in medicine, engineering, computer science, military and other fields - often without further credentials.

 In many of these physics careers, you can create advanced techniques to understand the universe, explore space, travel great distances and improve the human condition.
 It is a common misconception that winning a position as a university professor is the most likely or realistic career for physics students.
-Although it may not be the first industry you think of, physics careers in healthcare are numerous.
-While you may need specific training or education for individual careers, a master's degree in physics lays the foundation for careers as a mathematician or research scientist in computer science, among many other options. .
+Although it may not be the first industry you think of, there are numerous opportunities for physicists in healthcare.
+While you may need specific training or education for individual careers, a master's degree in physics lays the foundation for careers as mathematicians or research scientists in computer science - among many other options.